nevenjovanovic/treebank-polybius/README.md

 This repository contains scripts needed to build a XML database of Polybius's Book 1 with treebank and morphology annotations, and to analyse the database.

+For a live demonstration, follow the topmost links at [www.bibsonomy.org/user/filologanoga/polybius](https://www.bibsonomy.org/user/filologanoga/polybius).

+For a visualization of the Polybius's treebank (using the Perseids Arethusa environment), see the [Polybius in Perseids](http://www.perseids.org/tools/arethusa/app/#/perseids?chunk=1&doc=27694).

 ### Prerequisites

 Some working knowledge of command line, Git, XML, XQuery, and BaseX.

 + [Git](https://git-scm.com/), a free and open source distributed version control system
 + [BaseX](http://basex.org/), a (freely available) XML Database engine and XPath/XQuery 3.1 Processor

 ### Building the database

 Install the software as necessary (Git and BaseX).